Still Life Graphite Drawings

 The graphite pictures were going to be loose and quick also but I've found I don't like working like that, it feels unfinished and I have a perfectionist and detailed orientation in my personality trait.
 Besides I see every flaw, maybe not right away with my own work because the eye is a trickster by trade.
 My initial lines are soft and exploratory which when off will be erased or disappear under progressively darker lines.
 Or may be left visible but some of that I do like to see in a finished drawing which is just fine.
 I will have to think and research how this fits in with my impressionist technique of painting.
 Just realizing that I haven't been follow the same course as the I've been perfecting a new technique in my painting for the past year but I think I can do that something similar with the drawings.

 Stay tuned I will write more on what I decide I can do around that kind of Impressionist drawing.
 This may be a misnomer as when I think of the impressionists I think colour and light.
-Follow my exploration of portraits and drawings by signing up to my NEWSLETTER or liking my FaceBook page DeniseMaxwellPainter.
+Follow my exploration of portraits and drawings on my FaceBook page DeniseMaxwellPainter.

 The last couple of weeks I've been doing graphite drawings.
 Having decided that I can probably learn more and develop my skills faster by practicing my drawing techniques.
 The struggle has gotten less with painting the portraits but I still spend enormous amounts of time going over and over areas that have not been drawn correctly in the first place.
 My hope is that by producing the drawing first I will be faster at the painting.

 For a short while I was feeling under pressure to keep trying to produce a weekly quota of portrait paintings.
 A schedule, will be good to maintain though as I have less than a year to accomplish my numbers for my portrait show in November 2015.
 I have decided that I can also frame and display these drawings and they should be a nice addition to the show overall.